 - The Brush mask can be used in the Paint or Erase mode to add or subtract areas from the mask.
 The Paint mode will add white to the mask and the Erase mode will add black to the mask.
 This is a great tool for improving the areas where the object meets the foreground

 - The Radial Mask is a round shape that can be added to easily highlight the sun or moon (or any rounded shape) that you want to include or exclude from the mask.
 To adjust the size grab the inner ring and to adjust the feather of the mask grab the outside ring

 - The Gradient Mask is handy for creating a gradual blend between the object added and the image.
 Grab the outer lines and adjust to refine the feather of the gradient

 - The Luminosity Mask is a quick and easy way to adjust the mask based on the brightness of the pixels in the object added

 As you can see from the image below it does a great job of finding and replacing the sky.
 At this stage you can choose to export the image for use on social media pages or for print, or keep adding objects (see tip above for creating a stamped layer).
 The only limit is your imagination.
 You can see more examples of AI Augmented Sky on our Luminar AI Augmented Sky review post – click here to read.

-So why not download a trial version to test for yourself and see what it can do for own images.
+So why not download a trial version to test for yourself and see what it can do for your own images?
 It is super easy to use and can definitely add some extra zing to your images.
-If you like it then just click here and use the coupon code “widescenes” at checkout to get up to 15% off.

 Please Note: We may receive commissions when you click links and make purchases.
 However, this does not impact our reviews or recommendations.
 We try our best to keep things fair and balanced, in order to help you make the best choice.